A Jedi's Fight - A Star Wars Fan Fiction Story

 'Did my son also tell you I fought a lightsaber duel with your mother, before she suddenly vanished?'
 Anakin asked and Liane heard the tension in his voice.

 "No, but Severini was a Jedi and the emperor had ordered you to wipe out the Jedi, didn't he?
-Luke told me about the downfall of the Jedi Order, and how some of them try to go into exile.
+Luke told me about the downfall of the Jedi Order, and how some of them went into exile.
 Father, after you've met my mother, a Jedi Knight in exile, on Morantan, you had to follow the emperor's demands.
 I think, you had no other choice than to chalenge her."

 'And you don't hate me for what I did?
 Liane, I hardly can't believe you.'